storyblok/storyblok-cli/src/commands/languages/README.md

 # Languages Command

-The `languages` command allows you to manage languages in your Storyblok space.
-Currently, it supports pulling language configurations from your space.
+The `languages` command allows you to pull the available languages in your Storyblok space.

 ## Basic Usage